-For much of summer 2017 a shroud of darkness hung over the Content Team at DLG Digital.
+For much of the summer a shroud of darkness hung over the Content Team at DLG Digital.
 This is not a metaphor; a literal shadow was cast over us by a seven-foot banner that blocked the window.

 Its presence was discussed almost daily, yet none of us did anything to stop the promotional standee from throwing shade in our direction.

 Then, in the autumn our editor got up from his desk, rolled the poster back into its base and moved it.
 Our faces were lit by glorious sunshine.

 Months of moaning was banished, and it only took a minute or two.

 It made me think of all the small jobs I’d been putting off.
 Jobs which would most likely take only minutes to complete:

 - Change the blown bulbs in the kitchen

 - Call my daughter’s nursery to finalise her hours for the new term

 - Tighten a loose screw on the bathroom door handle